Shinjuku, Matsuki Bakery

 "Y-You're welcome," replied Rika, giving a smile of her own before directing her gaze off to the side and frowning slightly.
 "Goodbye, Mom…"

-Shinjuku, Katou Restaurant
+Shinjuku, Katou Bar

 "Night, night…" whispered Jeri sweetly as she pulled up the covers over the form of her already sleeping little brother.
 She smiled before quietly walking over to the window and leaning outside.
+"It's time, Leomon."

 "Should I come now?"